APIExplore/api-explore-backend/README.md

 ### Random Exploration

 You can initiate random exploration by sending a `POST` request to `/explore/random`, after setting or fetching an API schema, then providing a call sequence name and a set of operations to run in the request body.
-Once the call sequence has finished, all calls along with response data will be uploaded on Firebase.
-If an existing sequence name is used, the calls will be added to that sequence, otherwise a new one is created on the database.
+Once the call sequence has finished, all calls along with response data will sent back in the response body (and via socket), then uploaded on Firebase.
+If an existing sequence name is used, the previous calls will be overwritten in database, otherwise a new sequence is created.

-`Note:` Need to ensure the SUT is restarted whenever a different sequence name is used, or whenever the API schema is changed.
-The previous calls in the sequence will be rerun.
-If the status or data of the response has changed for any calls while rerunning the sequence, an array of warning messages can be found in the response body.
+The response body may contain a `warnings` array, providing information on changes in responses from when the sequence was previously executed:
+  - If status has changed, the specific call which changed will be reported along with how the status changed.
+  - If the response data changed, it will only be reported that it changed, not what changed (May update info later).
+  - If a call in the sequence was changed to another one, the old and new operation IDs will be displayed.
+  - If the length of the call sequence was changed, the difference in length will be reported (nothing else will be reported in this case).

 #### Request